imroc/req/README.md

 opt.ResponseBody = false
 client.R().Get("https://httpbin.org/get")

-// You can also enable dump at request level, which will not override client-level dumpping,
+// You can also enable dump at request level, which will not override client-level dumping,
-// dump to memory and will not print it out by default, you can call `Response.Dump()` to get
+// dump to the internal buffer and will not print it out by default, you can call `Response.Dump()`
-// the dump result and print only if you want to, typically used in production, only record
+// to get the dump result and print only if you want to, typically used in production, only record
 // the content of the request when the request is abnormal to help us troubleshoot problems. resp, err := client.R().EnableDump().SetBody("test body").Post("https://httpbin.org/post") if err != nil {
     fmt.Println("err:", err)
+	if resp.Dump() != "" {
-    fmt.Println("raw content:\n", resp.Dump())
+        fmt.Println("raw content:")
+        fmt.Println(resp.Dump())
+    }
     return
 }
 if !resp.IsSuccess() { // Status code not beetween 200 and 299
     fmt.Println("bad status:", resp.Status)
-    fmt.Println("raw content:\n", resp.Dump())
+    fmt.Println("raw content:")
+    fmt.Println(resp.Dump())
     return
 }

-// Similarly, also support to customize dump settings with predefined convenience settings at request level. resp, err = client.R().EnableDumpWithoutRequest().SetBody("test body").Post("https://httpbin.org/post")
+// Similarly, also support to customize dump settings with the predefined and convenient settings at request level. resp, err = client.R().EnableDumpWithoutRequest().SetBody("test body").Post("https://httpbin.org/post")
 // ...
 resp, err = client.R().SetDumpOptions(opt).EnableDump().SetBody("test body").Post("https://httpbin.org/post")
 ```

-> Request-level dumpping will not override client-level dumpping, cuz

 **Enable DebugLog for Deeper Insights**